Welcome to the Middlefield Primary Academy Local Governing Body

 Dear Middlefield Parents and Guardians

-I’m Middlefield’s Chair of Governors, Mum to Harry (year 5) and Joshua (year 3).
-I have now been a governor at Middlefield for 3 years and have been taking over the Chair of Governor role during this year, from the previous Chair, Mark Young.
+I’m Middlefield’s Chair of Governors, Mum to Joshua in year 5 (and Harry who was previously at Middlefield).
+I have now been a governor at Middlefield for 6 years and Chair of the Local Governing Board (LGB) since 2020.

 As members of the LGB, our role is to:

 · Understand the school’s strategic priorities for development and improvement and work with the Head of School and other LGB members to achieve them.